WORKS

 Drama.
 Composer: Brent Michael Davids, Incidental Music.
 Music Producer: Blue Butterfly Group, Doodlebug Music Studio.
 Filmmaker: Sherman Alexie.
 Film Producer: Falls Apart Productions, Seattle, Washington.
 2002.
 TRAILER DVD IMDb

 Symphonic Documentary.
 Composer: Brent Michael Davids.
 Producer: Blue Butterfly Group, Doodlebug Music Studio.
 Orchestra: Phoenix Symphony Orchestra.
 Conductor: David Lockington.
 Stars: Brent Michael Davids, Sammy Tonekei White, Arizona Arts Chorale.
 2001.
-PROMO
+VIDEO PROMO

 Documentary.
 Composer: Brent Michael Davids.
 Music Producer: Blue Butterfly Group, Doodlebug Music Studio.
 Filmmaker: Beverly Morris.
 Producer: Beverly Morris, Santa Fe, New Mexico.
 1997.
 LIBRARY LOAN ITVS